 Coming from the street you’ll already see a nice terrace outside with cute lamps hanging from the trees.
 This is right where Odessa Mama is located.
 I imagine summers here amazing!
 Somehow I didn’t feel like in Russia at all.
 It reminded me more of places I’ve seen in London.
-As soon as you enter you’ll be asked if you’d like to eat Georgian or Hungarian food.
+As soon as you enter you’ll be asked if you’d like to eat Georgian or Ukrainian food.
 The Georgian restaurant is located on the lower floor, while the Hungarian restaurant in on the upper floor.
 This is great and makes you come more often.
 The interior is super industrial, with cozy music and friendly staff.

 Krivokolennyy per., 10с5, Moskva, Russland, 101000

 Bars in Moscow Kitayskiy Letchik Dzhao Da

 Later on that evening we also managed to go to one more bar for a nightcap.
 Luckily one really cool bar I’d saved was right next to our hotel and checked it out.
 The Kitayskiy Letchik Dzhao is a super laidback bar and they usually play live music.
 They have different rooms.
 I’m sure there are tons of bars like this one spread all over Moscow.